Amokric/Norovirus-spec/design/high_structure.md

 The network shall be based off of a small-world network.
 There will be 126 nodes in the network, representing the students.

 When generating the network, the friendships between the students change with the random generation of each network the overall structure remains consistent across runs.

-- [[.generate_network]]: The network will be generated which will allow to assign the neighbours to each node.
+- [[.generate_network]]: Generating a network to connect the students.
+The structure should remain consistant while the friendships between the students change with the random generations of each network.

 The network shall allow students in a classroom to have at least two neighbours besides them to be assigned.

-# TST-model

 # TST-network
-## Unit tests
+## Tests

 Make sure that the valid connections are being made between students.

+Students should be randomly assigned friends, there is 10% chance of being wired to someone outside of the class, which should be checked.

-Each student should at least have two links in the classroom.
+In the classroom, each student should at least have two links in the classroom.

+In order for this to be "unit tested":